ray-project/kuberay/ray-operator/DEVELOPMENT.md

 2. `ray-operator/apis/ray/v1alpha1/*_types.go` should be synchronized with generated API (`ray-operator/pkg/client`)
 3. CRD YAML files in `ray-operator/config/crd/bases/` and `helm-chart/kuberay-operator/crds/` should be the same.
 4. Kubebuilder markers in `ray-operator/controllers/ray/*_controller.go` should be synchronized with RBAC YAML files in `ray-operator/config/rbac`.
-5. RBAC YAML files in `helm-chart/kuberay-operator/templates` and `ray-operator/config/rbac` should be synchronized.
+5. RBAC YAML files in `helm-chart/kuberay-operator/templates` and `ray-operator/config/rbac` should be synchronized. **Currently, we need to synchronize this manually.** See [#631](https://github.com/ray-project/kuberay/pull/631) as an example.

 ```bash
 # Synchronize consistency 1 and 4: